leonieWeber/bachelor-thesis-code/README.md

 # bachelor-thesis-code of Leonie Weber

-This repository contains the data and analysis code for my bachelor thesis.
+This repository contains the analysis code for my bachelor thesis.

-Beware when cloning this repository - the data contained is about 30 GB.
+The actual analysis code is in `calcium_signal_analysis.py` and the preprocessing code is in `preprocessing.py`

-Recreate my analysis with
+The analysis is executed by
 ```
 python run_preprocessing.py
 python run_analysis.py